 I recently sat down with board members of a local non-profit who were frustrated that their organization couldn’t get the media’s attention – no matter how hard they tried.
 They were discouraged that their previous attempts to pitch local news outlets flopped so they decide to reach out for public relations help.
 “We had folders made that included all of our information and hand delivered them to the reporters,” they explained.
 They had the who, what, when, where, why put together in a nicely printed high-gloss folder and touted their PR tool to help them land news coverage.
 What they really needed was a story.

 Journalists are expected to have several story ideas every day, so they are in the market for good content.
 However, they are short on time.
 Stories that reporters are interested in are compelling and complete.
+Public relations today means delving past the 23rd letter of the alphabet.
+You can start out by asking the following questions to help formulate an interesting angle:

 • How visual is my story?